atsaloli/cicd/01_91-set-up-prod-and-stg-web-sites.md

 ### Setting up Stage and Prod environments
 #### DNS

 Add `stage.example.com` and `prod.example.com` to the `localhost` record in `/etc/hosts` so we can test the vhosts from our lab Linux server.
-Also add `gitlab.example.com`, this will make it so that you can copy and paste my `git clone` examples later without fiddling with the hostname.
+Also add `gitlab.example.com`, so that you can copy and paste my `git clone` examples later without fiddling with the hostname.

 Run: